AI agents in practice: part 1

 The model chooses a tool

-The LLM sees which tools are available (weather API, email API, CRM API) and chooses the right one.
+The LLM sees which tools are available (weather API, email API, CRM API) and chooses the right one based on your question.

 The model fills in parameters